gjuchault/typescript-service-starter/README.md

 ## Opinions and limitations

-1. Tries to follow Domain Driven Development
+1. Tries to follow Domain Driven Development and 3 Layers architecture
+2. As little of externalities requirements as possible (outputs to stdout/stderr, no auth management, etc.)
+3. No dependency on node_modules folder and filesystem at runtime, to allow bundling & small Docker image
-2. Config should not default to either development or production ([link](https://softwareengineering.stackexchange.com/a/375843))
+4. Config should not default to either development or production ([link](https://softwareengineering.stackexchange.com/a/375843))

 And extends the ones from [typescript-library-starter]()